Río de la Plata: Drainage basin

 The Río de la Plata's drainage basin (sometimes called the Platine basin or Platine region) is the 3,170,000 km2-3,182,064 km2 hydrographical area that drains to the Río de la Plata.
 It includes areas of southeastern Bolivia, southern and central Brazil, the entire country of Paraguay, most of Uruguay, and northern Argentina.
 Making up about one fourth of the continent's surface, it is the second largest drainage basin in South America (after the Amazon basin) and one of the largest in the world.

 Tributaries

 The main rivers of the La Plata basin are the Paraná River, the Paraguay River (the Paraná's main tributary), and the Uruguay River.

 The Paraná River's main tributaries include the Paranaíba River, Grande River, Tietê River, Paranapanema River, Iguazu River, Paraguay River, and the Salado River, after which it ends in the large Paraná Delta.
 The Paraguay River flows through the Pantanal wetland, after which its main tributaries include the Pilcomayo River and the Bermejo River, before it ends in the Paraná.
 The Uruguay's main tributaries include the Pelotas River, Canoas River, Ibicuí River, and the Río Negro.
 Another significant tributary to the Río de la Plata is the Salado del Sur River.

 History

+Indigenous people

+Nomadic aboriginal people inhabited the Río de la Plata region for thousands of years before European settlers arrived, and their descendants continue to live in the region to this day.